020monkey/LARRYCHATTER/README.md

 ## Introduction:
 Introducing a Proof-of-Concept code for the Russian threat-group APT-29's HAMMERTOSS tDiscoverer malware.
-While reading the excellent report by FireEye, I was impressed with the idea so much that I decided to create something like this and that was the birth of LARRYCHATTER.
+While reading the excellent report by FireEye, I was impressed with the idea so much that I decided to replicate it and that was the birth of LARRYCHATTER.
 This concept, although nothing new, is not seen a lot especially with nation-state APTs like APT-29.
 The other I can think of is the Indian Patchwork team though I am sure there might be others too with the same trick up their sleeves.
 In fact, LARRYCHATTER is HAMMERTOSS Revenant.
 A Reincarnation in pure Python3.
 It's a lot similiar except that its better(maybe).

 ## A Simplified Block Diagram First: